unisonweb/unison/unison-src/new-runtime-transcripts/io.md

 check: Text -> Boolean -> {Stream Result} ()
 check msg test = if test then emit (Ok msg) else emit (Fail msg)

+-- Run tests which might fail, might create temporary directores and Stream out -- results, returns the Results and the result of the test
 evalTest: '{Stream Result, Exception Failure, io2.IO, TempDirs} a -> ([Result], Either Failure a) evalTest a = handle
                (handle